Northern Levant

-The Northern Levant is a region in the Eastern Mediterranean, part of the wider region of the Levant, going south as far as the Litani River.
+The Northern Levant is a geographical region in the Eastern Mediterranean, encompassing the northern part of the Levant, between the Mediterranean in the west and the eastern deserts, going south as far as Lebanon's Litani River.
+It corresponds approximately to the modern-day southern Turkish coastal province of Hatay, Syria excluding the desert northeast of the Euphrates, and Lebanon except for its southern part.
+A defining feature is the northern section of the Syro-African Rift starting at the Marash triple junction.

+Boundaries

-In archaeology, the Northern Levant can be defined as the northern section of what in Arabic is called "bilad al-sham, 'the land of sham [Syria]'", in other terms the northern part of greater Syria.
+In archaeology, the Northern Levant can be defined as the northern section of what in Arabic is called "bilād al-shām, 'the land of sham [Syria]'", in other terms, the northern part of greater Syria (not to be confused with modern-day Syria).
 The Oxford Handbook of the Archaeology of the Levant: c.
 8000–332 BCE (OHAL; 2013) defines its boundaries, for the specific purposes of the book, as follows.